Cover letter examples

-Well, it’s always helpful to add background information and context regarding your application to ensure everything is in order.
+It’s always helpful to add background information and context regarding your application to ensure everything is in order.
 See the examples below.

 I spoke briefly with [contact name] yesterday about the position of [job title].
-Further to our conversation, please find attached my CV and Cover Letter.
+Further to our conversation, please find attached my CV and cover letter.

 I look forward to your response.

-Please find attached my CV and Cover Letter expressing my interest in the position of [job title].
+Please find attached my CV and cover letter expressing my interest in the position of [job title].

 I look forward to your response.

 Make sure your letter has no spelling or grammar mistakes.
 Go over the text with automated spelling and grammar-checking software or a word processor like Microsoft Word or Google Docs.
 If possible, have someone else read it over for you as well.
-It would be a shame if your application was rejected because of avoidable errors.
+It would be a shame if your application were rejected because of avoidable errors.